 Hilton Head Island is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of South Carolina.
-With a population of 40,512 people and 13 constituent neighborhoods, Hilton Head Island is the ninth largest community in South Carolina.
+With a population of 37,661 people and 13 constituent neighborhoods, Hilton Head Island is the 12th largest community in South Carolina.

 Hilton Head Island home prices are not only among the most expensive in South Carolina, but Hilton Head Island real estate also consistently ranks among the most expensive in America.

-Hilton Head Island is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Hilton Head Island is a town of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Hilton Head Island who work in sales jobs (16.77%), management occupations (12.39%), and food service (10.04%).
+Hilton Head Island is a decidedly white-collar town, with fully 85.28% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Hilton Head Island is a town of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Hilton Head Island who work in management occupations (14.01%), sales jobs (12.49%), and office and administrative support (10.72%).

 Hilton Head Island is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Hilton Head Island is a somewhat ethnically-diverse town.
+Hilton Head Island is a very ethnically-diverse town.
 The people who call Hilton Head Island home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hilton Head Island residents report their race to be White, followed by Black or African-American.
 Hilton Head Island also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.11% of the town’s residents.
-Important ancestries of people in Hilton Head Island include English, Irish, Italian, and Scottish.
+People of Hispanic or Latino origin account for 13.02% of the town’s residents.
+Important ancestries of people in Hilton Head Island include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Hilton Head Island is English.
 Other important languages spoken here include Spanish and Other Indo-European.